sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 ### 4.3. 💎 Swin Pro 💎

-This pipeline is identical to the ViT Pro, except that the food classification models are based on the Swin-V2-Tiny Transformer.
-This model has been trained using the distillation technique, where a smaller, lightweight model (the "student") is trained to mimic the behavior of a larger, pre-trained model (the "teacher").
-The models achieve comparable accuracy while speeding up inference.
+This pipeline is identical to ViT Pro, except that the food classification models are based on the **Swin-V2-Tiny Transformer**.
+It has been trained using the [distillation technique](https://www.ibm.com/think/topics/knowledge-distillation#:~:text=Knowledge%20distillation%20is%20a%20machine,for%20massive%20deep%20neural%20networks), where a smaller, lightweight model (the "student") learns to mimic the behavior of a larger, pre-trained model (the "teacher").
+This approach maintains comparable accuracy while significantly improving inference speed.

 <div align="center">
   <img src="images/model_pipeline_4.png" alt="Swin Pro Pipeline" width="1000"/>